arnaudmorisset/serv-e/README.md

 ## Running serv-e

 Running the command without any arguments will spawn a server listening on `localhost:80`.

-You can use `localhost:80/` as a target for your webhooks/callbacks.
+`localhost:80/` should be used as a target for your webhooks/callbacks.

-You can use your web browser to reach `localhost:80/records` to display the list of all recorded requests.
+`localhost:80/records` should be used to display the list of all recorded requests.

 **Keep in mind that records are saved in-memory.
 Stopping the server will erase all logs.**